sayavc/Niux/README.md

 - Fast and lightweight command-line interface
 - Manage home and system packages declaratively
-- Built with Rust for performance and reliability
 - Simple and intuitive command syntax
-- Supports both standalone and module home-manager
+- Supports both standalone and module-based `home-manager`
-- Supports NixOS with and without flakes
+- Supports `NixOS` with or without flakes
-- Hooks which allow to automate actions
+- Hooks for automating actions
-- Autocompletion like Pacman and apt
+- Autocompletion like `Pacman` and `apt`
 - Built-in generation diffing powered by `nvd` integration

 ## How it works

-Niux manages your packages by editing your nix config files directly.
+Niux manages your packages by editing your Nix configuration files directly.
-If markers are incorrect, Niux will tell you
+If the markers are incorrect, Niux will tell you

-To get started use default markers or add custom:
+To get started, use the default markers or define custom ones:

 ```nix
 home.packages = [